-4) Passive abilities are triggered
+4) Passive abilities are initiated

-Any passive abilities that are triggered as a result of the action (or a disrupt response hereto), are now initiated.
+Any passive abilities whose timing requirement has been met as a result of the action (or a disrupt, forced response, or response), are now initiated.
 As with the action itself, before a passive ability is executed, all players have the option to disrupt the passive ability.
 If all players pass on the disrupt option, the ability is executed.
 Remember that if two passive abilities are triggered at the same time, their order of resolution is determined by the active player.

 Any cards that are killed, discarded, or returned to hand as a result of the passive ability immediately leave play.